thomvaill/tads-boilerplate/README.md

 It is one of this project's goals: DevOps is not a job, it is a mindset!
 Now that you have a beautiful IaC, it is time to onboard your team members.

-1. Customize this `README.md`: make it yours
+1. Replace this `README.md` by `README.example.md` and customize it, so your team can use the project easily
 2. Make your developers use this project to configure their machine and develop
 3. Let your developers update/create stacks on their own, show them how to test their changes locally
 4. Enjoy :-)